 How you talk to your loved one during the intervention will influence their mindset.
 Pointing fingers and yelling will probably not work.
 Instead, each relevant person on your team needs to write out an impact statement.
 This is a statement that details how a person’s addiction has affected your life and hurt you.
 The statements should be honest and focus on the relationship.
 Please avoid personal attacks, as they rarely work.

 If your loved one is willing to enter an addiction therapy program, they are essentially telling you that they are willing to change.
-If so, you need to provide as much support as possible, as detox and rehab are challenging.
+If so, you need to provide as much support as possible, as rehab is challenging.
 The more support you provide as a friend or family member, the greater the chances of the person’s success.
 Remember that you can make a difference in someone’s life by offering love and encouragement.

 Get Help for Addiction Now at Sunflower Wellness Retreat